iree-org/iree/docs/get_started/generic_vulkan_env_setup.md

 There are a few environment variables that can alter the default Vulkan loader behavior and print verbose information, notably:

-*   `VK_LOADER_DEBUG`: enable loader debug messages.
+- `VK_LOADER_DEBUG`: enable loader debug messages.
 Setting it to `all` will enable the most verbose logging from the loader.
 This is especially useful when trying to see what layers/ICDs are searched and used.
-*   `VK_ICD_FILENAMES`: force the loader to use a specific ICD.
+- `VK_ICD_FILENAMES`: force the loader to use a specific ICD.
 This is especially useful when you have multiple Vulkan capable devices and want to select which one to use manually.
-*   `VK_INSTANCE_LAYERS`: force the loader to enable the given layers.
+- `VK_INSTANCE_LAYERS`: force the loader to enable the given layers.
 For example, You can force enable `VK_LAYER_LUNARG_api_dump` to have a detailed dump of all Vulkan API calls made by the application.
 You can force enable `VK_LAYER_LUNARG_core_validation` to validate the API calls made by the application.
-*   `VK_LAYER_PATH`: override the loader's standard layer libary search folders.
+- `VK_LAYER_PATH`: override the loader's standard layer libary search folders.

-Please see the [Vulkan loader's documentation][VulkanLoaderEnvVars] for detailed explanation for these variables.
+Please see the [Vulkan loader's documentation][vulkanloaderenvvars] for detailed explanation for these variables.

 ### Setting environment variables for Bazel test